isgla/isgla.github.io/_pages/about.md

 I am Hannah Gonzalez [(she/her)](https://pronouns.org/she-her).
 I graduated with an M.S.E. and a B.S.E. in Computer Science from the [University of Pennsylvania](https://www.upenn.edu) in 2023.
 I minored in Mathematics and Engineering Entrepreneurship as well.
 I am grateful to be advised by [Professor Chris Callison-Burch](https://www.cis.upenn.edu/~ccb/).

-I am excited about harnessing <strong>foundation models for social good</strong>.
+I am excited about harnessing foundation models for social good.
 In particular, I am drawn to the following research directions:

 `NLP for Social Good: Quality in Education.` How can we use NLP research to tackle social problems?
 For example, in education, how can we improve students' learning experiences and empower teachers to deliver more effective instruction?